odun23ayo/MARIAM-PORTFOLIO/README.md

 - [Usage](#usage)
 - [Contributing](#contributing)
 - [License](#license)
-## Landing Page
+## Home Page
 ![alt text](image-1.png)
-The landing page serves as the entry point to the website, offering an overview of the project's mission and guiding users to various sections.
+The home page serves as the entry point to the website, offering an overview of the project's mission and guiding users to various sections.
 It includes:
 - **Header**: Contains the website logo and navigation links.
 - **Hero Section**: Features a welcome message and an introduction to the website's purpose.
 - **Information Sections**: Provides brief insights into different aspects of diabetes awareness.